-In PAIRFAM, 18,912 individuals provided a total of with information from 104,661 observations (i.e., annual assessments of individuals) waves participated.
-After applying our predefined exclusion criteria and excluding observations waves that could not be incorporated into the analyses because of modeling decisions, up to n = 5,041 women and 23,130 observations current waves from n = 5,041 women were eligible for our main analysis (registered as robustness analysis 6) estimating effects of hormonal contraception on sexuality.
-Due to further missingness in single outcomes, the sample sizes for our main

-&lt;sup>11 The sample sizes for the models estimating the predictors of hormonal contraceptive use were slightly larger because the sexuality variables (sexual frequency, desired sexual frequency, sexual satisfaction) were only required in the current but not in the previous wave (leading to a total sample size of up to n = 5,133 women and 23,615 observations 23,165 current waves; for the model including sexual frequency as a predictor: n = 4,564 women and 20,501 observations current waves; for for the analysis vary between outcomesestimating effects of hormonal contraception on sexuality fluctuated between analyses focusing on different outcomes.
-In For the main analysis estimating the effect of hormonal contraception on sexual frequency 4,403 women withand 19,801 observations current waves were included (sexual frequency was only measured in waves 2 to 14); in for the main analysis estimating the effect of hormonal contraception on desired sexual frequency 3,057 women withand 9,939 observations current waves were included (desired sexual frequency was only measured in waves 7 to 14); in for the main analysis estimating the effect of hormonal contraception on sexual satisfaction 4,983 women withand 22,622 observations current waves were included.
+In PAIRFAM, 18,912 individuals provided a total of 104,661 observations (i.e., annual assessments of individuals).
+After applying our predefined exclusion criteria and excluding observations that could not be incorporated into the analyses because of modeling decisions, up to 23,130 observations from n = 5,041 women were eligible for our main analysis (registered as robustness analysis 6) estimating effects of hormonal contraception on sexuality.
+Due to further missingness in single outcomes, the sample sizes for our main analysis vary between outcomes.
+In the main analysis estimating the effect of hormonal contraception on sexual frequency 4,403 women with 19,801 observations were included (sexual frequency was only measured in waves 2 to 14); in the main analysis estimating the effect of hormonal contraception on desired sexual frequency 3,057 women with 9,939 observations were included (desired sexual frequency was only measured in waves 7 to 14); in the main analysis estimating the effect of hormonal contraception on sexual satisfaction 4,983 women with 22,622 observations were included.
 The full exclusion process for the main analysis is outlined in Figure 2.
 The total eligible sample sizes for estimating effects of hormonal contraception on sexuality for all samples are displayed in Table 3.

-model including desired sexual frequency as a predictor: n = 3,224 women and 10,468 observations current waves; for for the model including sexual satisfaction as a predictor: n = 5,101 women and 23,266 observations current waves).
+&lt;sup>11 The sample sizes for the models estimating the predictors of hormonal contraceptive use were slightly larger because the sexuality variables (sexual frequency, desired sexual frequency, sexual satisfaction) were only required in the current but not in the previous wave (leading to a total sample size of up to n = 5,133 women and 23,615 observations; for the model including sexual frequency as a predictor: n = 4,564 women and 20,501 observations; for the model including desired sexual frequency as a predictor: n = 3,224 women and 10,468 observations; for the model including sexual satisfaction as a predictor: n = 5,101 women and 23,266 observations).